 - Changes must be received by email by July 30.

 - Transferring registration to another person is permitted but must be requested by email by July 30.

 Children: Children under the age of 16 are not permitted alone on the show floor.
 Please keep children off the loading docks during move-in and move-out times.
 This policy will be strictly enforced.

 Demonstrations: As a matter of safety and courtesy to others, exhibitors should conduct sales presentations and product demonstrations in a manner which assures all exhibitor personnel are within the contracted exhibit space and not encroaching on the aisle or neighboring exhibits.
 Special caution should be taken when demonstrating machinery or equipment that has moving parts, cooking equipment with an open flame, or any product that is otherwise potentially dangerous.
 Exhibitors should establish a minimum setback of three feet (3') and/or install hazard barriers as necessary to prevent accidental injury to others.
-All exhibitors cooking, sampling or selling food must have prior approval.
-(Use online Cooking, Sampling & Selling Form).
+All exhibitors cooking, sampling or food storage must have prior approval.
+(Use online Cooking, Sampling & Food Storage Form).

 Dining Hall / Outside Food & Beverage: Food and beverages served in the dining hall must be consumed in the dining hall and may not be removed.
 No outside food and beverages may be brought into the Exhibit Hall or Meeting Rooms.